AdobeDocs/experience-platform.en/help/privacy-service/api/getting-started.md

 topic-legacy: developer guide
 exl-id: c1d05e30-ef8f-4adf-87e0-1d6e3e9e9f9e
 ---
-# Getting started with the [!DNL Privacy Service] API
+# Getting started with the Privacy Service API

-This guide provides an introduction to the core concepts you need to know before attempting to make calls to the [!DNL Privacy Service] API.
+This guide provides an introduction to the core concepts you need to know before attempting to make calls to the Privacy Service API.

 ## Prerequisites

 This guide requires a working understanding the following features:

-* [[!DNL Privacy Service]](../home.md): Provides a RESTful API and user interface that allow you to manage access and delete requests from your data subjects (customers) across Adobe Experience Cloud applications.
+* [Adobe Experience Platform Privacy Service](../home.md): Provides a RESTful API and user interface that allow you to manage access and delete requests from your data subjects (customers) across Adobe Experience Cloud applications.

 ## Gather values for required headers

-In order to make calls to the [!DNL Privacy Service] API, you must first gather your access credentials to be used in required headers:
+In order to make calls to the Privacy Service API, you must first gather your access credentials to be used in required headers:

 * `Authorization: Bearer {ACCESS_TOKEN}`
 * `x-api-key: {API_KEY}`